 Located at 369 W. Jefferson Blvd., it's in a hot zone that includes the renovation of the Art Deco Jefferson Tower building, near the Oak Cliff Cultural Center and Texas Theater.

-Mercado's communications director Edén Soto says that the area is channeling the nearby Bishop Arts District.
+Mercado's communications director Edén Soto Alva says that the area is channeling the nearby Bishop Arts District.

-"We're going for that same feeling, where people can come and hang out and see a lot of art," Soto says.
+"We're going for that same feeling, where people can come and hang out and see a lot of art," Soto Alva says.
 "We hope we'll be bringing a lot of character to the block.
-We have a 7000-square-foot gallery with handicrafts, ceramics, metals, bronze sculpture, paintings, and a café and bar."
+We have a 7000-square-foot gallery with handicrafts, ceramics, bronze sculptures, paintings, and a café and bar."

 He cautions that it's not just a store.
 "We're going for a museum feeling in the building, and we're forming relationships with renowned artists from Latin America that we feel will be well received both by those within the culture and people who follow art.
 We want to sell a unique cultural experience."